Scusemua/Telegram-Arcade-Game-Bot/README.md

 You are shown a string of characters.
 You must quickly type an English word that contains those characters before the timer expires.

+### 🧠 Gameplay

+- Given a sequence of letters, enter an English word containing those letters
+- You cannot re-use the same word multiple times (even for different sequences of characters)
+- You are awarded additional time for each correct word
+- You can increase the amount of time you are awarded by:
+  - Increasing your streak (i.e., the number of consecutive, valid submissions)
+  - Submitting longer words
+  - Surviving longer (the more correct submissions, the more time you get back -- and the faster the timer decreases)

 ## ♾️ 24 Challenge / 24 Puzzle

 ### 🧠 Gameplay